NethServer/ns8-core/docs/modules/automatic_builds.md

 Every time a commit is pushed to the repository, a new build can be automatically started.
-To enable automatic builds, create a yaml file like `.github/workflows/<module>.yaml`.
+To enable automatic builds, create a YAML file like `.github/workflows/<module>.yaml`.

 Use [dokuwki Github workflow](../.github/workflows/dokuwiki.yaml) as a template, make sure to replace all occurrences of `dokuwiki` with the name of the new module.